Home Decluttering Hacks for Messy People

 These are the hacks that I have been using for years, and guess what?
 They work great!
 Try out a few and see which ones work for you.

 Hack #1.
-Store things where you use them.
+Store things where you use them

-This was a game-changer for me, seriously.
+This was a game-changer for me.
 Before, I used to keep my crockpot in the basement pantry because I used it once a month.
 The problem wasn’t that I had to go and get it whenever I wanted to cook a roast for dinner; the problem was putting it away when I was done.

 Usually, it sat on my kitchen counter for so long that it was right there the next time I needed it a month later.